elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Prometheus recording rules for Rook.
 - Falco alerts in wc from prometheus.
 Users will get falco alerts via falco sidekick.
+- Legacy datasources from user-grafana: `prometheus-sc` and `prometheus-sc-reader`
+- Legacy datasources from grafana-ops: `prometheus-wc-reader`